 Whatever method you employ, the goal should be to see inventory days of supply coming down, but not to the point where your supply chain becomes vulnerable to demand spikes or production/supplier delays.

 5. Customer Order Cycle Time

 The customer order cycle time KPI is useful for evaluating customer service and supply chain responsiveness.
-It measures the number of days between purchase order receipt and completion of the customer’s delivery.
+It measures the number of days between receipt of a purchase order and completion of the customer’s delivery.

-If the cash to cash cycle is lengthening, but the customer order cycle is not, you know you’ll need to investigate other areas, such as supplier lead times, invoicing times and accounts payable or receivable.
+Customer order cycle time also helps diagnose issues with the cash-to-cash cycle, particularly if the latter increases over time.
+For instance, if the cash to cash cycle is lengthening, but the customer order cycle is not, you know that you’ll need to investigate other areas, such as supplier lead times, invoicing times, and accounts payable or receivable.